netxms/netxms-doc/admin/installation.rst

 Server
 ~~~~~~

-Server require two components to function - server itselt (package "netxms-server") and at least one database abstraction layer driver (multuple can be installed at the same time, e.g. for migration purposes).
+Server require two components to function - server itselt (package "netxms-server") and at least one database abstraction layer driver
+(multuple can be installed at the same time, e.g. for migration purposes).
+These database drivers are also used by agent for database
+monitoring (performing queries to databases).

 Provided driver packages: